2017 show a huge success!

-In the Innovation Conference, attendees were bought up-to-date about the latest technology and ideas in areas such as the Internet of Things, Blockchain technology, automation and last-mile delivery.
-Conference attendee, Violetta Jacobson, marketing specialist from USPS, said, “The sessions have been thought-provoking in the order of the perspectives of the different posts that have been shown.
+In the Innovation Conference, attendees were brought up-to-date about the latest technology and ideas in areas such as the Internet of Things, blockchain technology, automation and last-mile delivery.
+Conference attendee Violetta Jacobson, marketing specialist from USPS, said, “The sessions have been thought-provoking in the order of the perspectives of the different posts that have been shown.
 I was very impressed by Brazil Post and Posti’s presentations, where they showed that to use their assets as posts to create other businesses, it’s not just partnerships that are essential, but that thinking outside of the box is also needed.”

 The winners of the Postal and Parcel Technology International Awards 2017 were also announced during POST-EXPO, with Swiss Post winning Service Provider of the Year and Prime Vision winning Supplier of the Year.
 The full list of winners can be viewed here.